nicvagn/NicLink/README.md

         Link: `https://github.com/miguno/EasyLinkSDK`
     - libudev-dev or on fedora libudev-devel or equivalent on your distros
     - hidapi included in src tree.

       - requirements:
-      - libusb (https://github.com/libusb/libusb/releases) - this is icluded as a submodule
+      - libusb (https://github.com/libusb/libusb/releases) - this is included as a submodule

-    - pybind11-devel inorder to compile the code
+    - pybind11-devel in order to compile the code
     - python-dev or python-devel or whatever it is on your distro

 - pip also obviously
 - python 3.12 and python-dev (or python-devel, you need python.h anyway) and python modules listed in requirements.txt
 - cmake (3.4 ...
-3.20) some distros are behind signifigantly, so I recomend "pip install cmake" after uninstalling the one from your distro
+3.20) some distros are behind significantly, so I recommend "pip install cmake" after uninstalling the one from your distro
 - modern gcc (I used gcc 13.2) and gcc-c++
 > so you need gcc, cmake, gcc-c++, python-devel, pybind11, pybind11-devel and the kichen sink
 > I satisfied the requirement via: sudo dnf install gcc cmake g++ python-devel pybind11-devel

 - if cmake can not find python packages (probably) see setting up a python environment and run cmake from the venv

 - If you attempt getting nl set up on your system, I will give you a hand if you need it.
-I would be intrested in reading a log, too!
+I would be interested in reading a log, too!

 ## Setting up python venv

-make sure  python-dev (or python-devel or ...) libusb-1.0-0-dev libudev-dev or equivelent are installed
+make sure  python-dev (or python-devel or ...) libusb-1.0-0-dev libudev-dev or equivalent are installed

 In order to use NicLink while it is in development, it is advised to use a virtual environment.
 I do not have a good enough understanding, but you have the internet. ( here is a start: https://python.land/virtual-environments/virtualenv ) Go ham.
 It is now at a point where it should be portable, if you are reeding this, and want to really help me out,